awwoof/awwoof.github.io/README.md

 ### 📌 About
 This repository contains the source code for my personal website.
-It links to my socials and shows a clean, minimal profile page.
+It links to my socials.

-### ⚙️ Tech
-- HTML
-- CSS (glassmorphism + animations)
-- GitHub Pages for hosting